 Apa smiled, baring sharp teeth.
 “Sit, please.
 I’m afraid you’ve missed the beginning, but there’s much still to hear.
 Let my daughter soothe your aching minds.
 Leihlani?”

 Leihlani nodded, adjusted the instrument in her lap, and began to play.

-Maebhe’s legs gave out beneath her, but she barely noticed.
-Leihlani’s song was like a spell, hypnotic and sweet.
+Maebhe’s legs gave out beneath her as she sat, immediately caught up in the song.
+It was like a spell, hypnotic and sweet.
 The oanai’s long fingers danced across the strings in looping patterns.
 Their sound was sweeter than Maebhe would have guessed from looking at the instrument, carrying all the way across the circle, all the way across the field.
-Leihlani’s song felt like bright suns in the early morning and warm wind ruffling through tall grass.
+Even though there were no words, Leihlani’s song felt like bright suns in the early morning and warm wind ruffling through grass.
 Far too soon, it was over.

 Despite Drys’ advice to do so, there was no remembering them all.
 The songs being sung were more complex than the best Orean had to offer, and Maebhe didn’t even know the best Orean had to offer.
 She was more the kind to stand on a bar and join a hearty drinking song than appreciate an aria.
 The faces of the oanai around the circle, too, were too similar to Maebhe’s untrained eye, and she soon forgot who sang what.